Jack Henry & Associates (JKHY)

 AI Analysis | Feedback

-Jack Henry & Associates (JKHY) primarily sells its technology solutions and payment processing services to other companies, specifically financial institutions.
+Jack Henry & Associates (JKHY) primarily sells its technology solutions and payment processing services to other companies, specifically financial services organizations and corporate entities.

 AI Analysis | Feedback